 That said, as with every rule, there are exceptions.

 The key to non-taxable compensation is physical harm.
 The term can be defined to include illness, internal organ damage, infections, or surgery.
 However, it does not cover emotional or mental distress.

 For instance, a purely psychological injury is not physical harm.
-However, pain and suffering arising from a bodily injury falls under the term.
+However, pain and suffering arising from a bodily injury fall under the term.